 #Fail: Social Media, Firm Distress, and Going Concern Opinions

-Research identifies a number of settings in which the opinions of social media users reflect information useful to capital market participants, including investors and analysts.
-We extend this research by examining whether social media could be useful for auditors.
-Specifically, we investigate whether the opinions of users on the social media platform StockTwits are useful for evaluating firms in financial distress.
-We find that social media sentiment, measured using message bearishness and probability of failure derived from a machine-learning algorithm, relates positively to both the likelihood of firm failure and the likelihood a firm’s auditor issues a going-concern opinion.
-However, we find minimal evidence that the presence of a going-concern opinion mediates the association between social media sentiment and failure, suggesting auditors do not fully incorporate this publicly available information.
-We also provide evidence that naïve consideration of social media sentiment reduces Type II errors at a faster rate than the corresponding increase in Type I errors.
-Our evidence should be informative to regulators and audit firms, both of whom are currently evaluating how the proliferation of data on social media can be useful to auditors.
+Audit firms and regulators have both commented extensively on the potential for new sources of data to transform the audit process.
+We examine whether information on social media could aid auditors’ going concern deliberations and find that more negative social media sentiment, measured using message bearishness and probability of failure derived from a machine-learning algorithm, corresponds to a higher likelihood of firm failure.
+However, we find minimal evidence that audit opinions incorporate this public information.
+Additional tests suggest social media sentiment relates positively to the likelihood of several future firm events that often precipitate failure.
+We also provide evidence that naïve consideration of social media sentiment reduces Type II errors at a faster rate than the commensurate increase in Type I errors.
+Our evidence should be informative to regulators and audit firms, both of whom are currently evaluating how the proliferation of data can be useful to auditors.

 Keywords: StockTwits, Social Media, Sentiment, Auditing, Going-Concern Opinions, Firm Failure